 Below, we present a specification of the Kreczmar's heap management system.
 A specification S is an extension of an interface by a set Ax of algorithmic formulas.
 The set Ax may be used in the process of analysis of an application.
-In addition, we present an example of reasoning on a program in Appendix B. The formulas of the set Ax are used as axioms.
+We present an example of reasoning on a program in Appendix B. The formulas of the set Ax are used as ax-ioms.
 The same set of formulas may be used as a criterion of correctness.
-Namely, we shall accept a class C as a model of the specification S if the class C implements all
+Namely, we shall accept a class C as a model of the specification S if the class C implements all the methods listed in the specification S and moreover it does it in such a way that all formulas of the set Ax are invariants of the class C.